Larsvanderlaan/causalGLM-depreciated-/README.md

 2. Z-scores and p-values for coefficients
 3. 95% confidence intervals for coefficients
 4. 95% prediction/confidence intervals for evaluations of the CATE/RR/OR

+#### User-friendly interface for high dimensional settings
+For high dimensional W, you can use the wrapper function "causalGLMwithLASSO" which runs "causalGLM" using the glmnet LASSO implementation.
+This allows for robust and fast estimation in high dimensional settings where conventional machine-learning algorithms may struggle.
+Cross-fitting can be performed to reduce bias.